ScribesZone/ModelScript/docs/scripts/relations/index.rst

 .. note::
     Note that the term "relation model" should not be confused with "relational data model".
-A "relation model" defines relations, just like "usecase models" defines usecases, "class models" defines classes, "object models" defines objects, and so on.
+A relation model defines relations, just like usecase models defines usecases, class models defines classes, object models defines objects, and so on.

 Concepts
 --------